 First prompt is for nodename of the machine.
 This is the same as the hostname, for example “amix” or “amixbox” or something.
 It doesn't really matter what you call it as long as it is unique on your network (if you have no network, it doesn't matter at all).
 The next prompt is for domain name, you can take the default or put in bogus.com or whatever you like.

 Next it will ask if you want to create a hosts file.
 You may only get this prompt if you have a network card.
 If you do have a network card, say yes to this prompt and assign the values requested.

 Timezone is next.
 The default is Eastern time.
 Pick your time zone.
 You will be asked to set the date.
 At this point you can't set it beyond 1999, so don't try.
 Just enter like 123199 for the date for now, you can fix it later.
 You'll be asked for the time, go ahead and set that to the correct time.

 Password assignment is next.
 You should set a password to all the accounts prompted for, otherwise they will be blank!
 You can create a user account here, this is recommended as well.

 Finally, you will be asked if you are using a high resolution monitor.
 If you are not using an A2041 board, at this point always answer NO to this and to the following “X windows for a color graphics card” question.
+Its probably safer to set those up later, if you have them.
 If you're running 2.1 you will be prompted about Netnews… answer appropriately (probably no).
 At this point configuration of the system is completed and it will finish booting to a login prompt.